The pandemic requires a new industrial strategy

 The digital transition is key to achieving the green transition.
 To hold its own in increasingly tough international competition, the EU must make the most of its data assets and invest in digital infrastructure such as broadband expansion and connected systems.
 The EU must also ensure that digital technology is widely adopted by enterprises large and small.
 Research, innovation and policy development within strategic technological areas need to be prioritised.

 European success translates into Swedish success.
 We cannot tackle future challenges on our own – whether they involve crises or the shaping of our industries.
-For this reason, the Government strongly supports European cooperation.
+For this reason, the Swedish government strongly supports European cooperation.
 And this is why we are working with renewed strength for a modern and forward-looking European industrial strategy.